digitalrebar/doc/development/api/README.rst

 Common API URL Patterns:
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Digital Rebar uses a versioned URL pattern.
-By convention, resources names are pluralized in the API.
+By convention, resource names are pluralized in the API.
 For example, the API will use =nodes= instead of =node= in paths.